satipclientapp/sdk/README.md

 "SAT>IP Client App based on "VLCKit”

-This app is a fully functionnining SAT>IP Client application for tvOS and iOS.
+This app is a fully functionining SAT>IP Client application for tvOS and iOS.

 It demonstrates the use of VLCKit for tvOS (dubbed TVVLCKit) and iOS (dubbed MobileVLCKit) to discover SAT>IP servers, feed a custom channel list from a m3u file and finally play a TV channel of your choice.
 Additionally, it gives an introduction to video output view manipulation with VLCKit.